-The LoginByTokenSample class constructor creates the following elements to set up access to the vCenter Server.
+The LoginByTokenSample class constructor creates the following elements to set up access to the vCenter server.

-- VimService object Provides access to vSphere API methods and support for security policies and session cookie managment.
-It also stores the vCenter Server URL. - CookieContainer Provides local storage for the vCenter session cookie. - ManagedObjectReference Manually created ManagedObjectReference to retrieve a ServiceInstance at the beginning of the session.
+- VimService object Provides access to vSphere Web Services API methods and support for security policies and session cookie managment.
+It also stores the vCenter server URL. - CookieContainer Provides local storage for the vCenter session cookie. - ManagedObjectReference Manually created ManagedObjectReference to retrieve a ServiceInstance at the beginning of the session.

-The following code fragment shows the LoginByTokenSample constructor.
+Example 4-1 shows the LoginByTokenSample constructor.